 - Tax Bypass Trust: AB trusts are similar.
 The difference is that the surviving spouse never actually takes title of the property in an AB trust.
 After s/he dies, the corpus then passes outside probate to the trust beneficiaries.

 - Charitable Trust: In a charitable lead trust, a charity is the first beneficiary to inherit.
 That act reduces the estate’s value and therefore reduces the amount of taxes the other heirs must pay.
 In a charitable remainder trust, the settlor receives an income stream from the corpus, even though the trust is irrevocable.

 In almost every case, a trust should be part of your estate plan.
 There are so many options available, and so many benefits that make a real difference.
-For a free consultation with an experienced Glendale trust attorney, contact the Law Office of Silvio Nardoni.
+For a free consultation with an experienced Pasadena trust attorney, contact the Law Office of Silvio Nardoni.
 We help families throughout Los Angeles County and nearby jurisdictions.